Diagonal Linear Networks and the Lasso Regularization Path: The u squared case --- proofs of the results

-The first four subsections gather some elements to prepare the proofs.
+This section is organized as follows.
+In Sec.~\ref{sec:sketch}, we provide a sketch of the proof of Thm.~\ref{thm:monotone-u2}.
+The following four subsections gather some elements to prepare the detailed proofs.
 In Sec.~\ref{sec:mirror-flow}, we recall the mirror flow perspective on the DLN dynamics \cite{li2022implicit}.
 In Sec.~\ref{sec:uniform-bound}, we prove a preliminary bound on the DLN dynamics, that is uniform in time $t$ and for $\varepsilon$ small enough.
 Its proof is independent from the rest of the proofs, and can be skipped in a first reading.
-Sec.~\ref{subsubsec:LCP} introduces linear complementary problems, that provide a primal-dual perspective on the positive lasso.
-This primal-dual perspective is crucial to our proofs.
-Sec.~\ref{sec:param-LCP} extends this introduction to \emph{parametric} linear complementarity problems, where a parameter $s$ varies in the problem.
+Sec.~\ref{subsubsec:LCP} introduces linear complementary problems.
+Sec.~\ref{sec:param-LCP} extends this introduction to \emph{parametric} linear complementarity problems, where a parameter $\mu$ varies in the problem.
+Finally, in Sec.~\ref{sec:proof-nonmonotone-u2}, we prove Thm.~\ref{thm:nonmonotone-u2} and in Sec.~\ref{sec:proof-monotone-u2}, we deduce the proof of Thm.~\ref{thm:monotone-u2}.